pymc-devs/pytensor/doc/tutorial/gradients.rst

 - Barak A. Pearlmutter, "Fast Exact Multiplication by the Hessian", Neural Computation, 1994

-While in principle we would want Aesara to identify these patterns automatically for us, in practice, implementing such optimizations in a generic manner is extremely difficult.
+While in principle we would want Pytensor to identify these patterns automatically for us, in practice, implementing such optimizations in a generic manner is extremely difficult.
 Therefore, we provide special functions dedicated to these tasks.